Creating the Perfect Ultra-Smooth Canvas for Airbrush

 Cautions and Considerations

-There are a few things to keep in mind as you work through the process of creating your perfect ultra-smooth canvas for airbrush.
+There are a few things to keep in mind as you work through creating your perfect ultra-smooth canvas for airbrush.

 - Patience is key.
 Each coat of gesso must have ample drying time.

-- Any texture left in the gesso process will telegraph in the finished art, which is fine if that’s what you want, but if you’re looking to create an ultra-smooth surface you’ll want to look over your canvas carefully before beginning your painting, and make adjustments if necessary.
+- Any texture left in the gesso process will telegraph in the finished art, which is fine if that’s what you want.
+Still, if you’re looking to create an ultra-smooth surface, you’ll want to carefully examine your canvas before beginning your painting and make adjustments if necessary.

 It may seem like it takes a long time to prep a canvas with this process, but it’s really not that involved once you start.
-The overall accumulated time in any given canvas is really just a few short hours, even for a large canvas.
+The accumulated time in any given canvas is really just a few short hours, even for a large canvas.
 The fun part here is to experiment.
-The process I’ve outlined is one that works for me and yields a surface that I like to work on.
+The process I’ve outlined works for me and yields a surface that I like to work on.
 You may want to try different squeegees or even different sanding processes to see what works for you.
-If you want to prepare a canvas with a finish more resembling a sheet of cold press illustration board you can adjust it in the priming process by putting down more paint as a primer, stippling it to give it a slight texture, or adjusting your air pressure to manipulate the spray.
+If you want to prepare a canvas with a finish more resembling a sheet of cold press illustration board, you can adjust it in the priming process by putting down more paint as a primer, stippling it to give it a slight texture, or adjusting your air pressure to manipulate the spray.
 You can even vary the texture if you like – smooth in some areas – rough in others.
 The potential surface possibilities are endless.
 In the end, you’ll have created a surface that is beautiful unto itself, requiring only your art to enhance the canvas further.
 By the way, I personally find watercolor pencils ideal for the drawing stage on the finished surface.
-The finished surface as prepared above is an excellent surface to just draw on as well, accepting both pencils and paint quite nicely.
-But again, experiment — just have fun with it.
+The finished surface, as prepared above, is an excellent surface to draw on and accept both pencils and paint quite nicely.
+But again, experiment — have fun with it.